daniel-Jones/foxlogicgates/README.md

 # build
-You need the FOX toolkit installed.
-On arch install the 'fox' package.
+You need the FOX toolkit and pugixml installed.
+On arch install 'fox' and 'pugixml' packages.
 ```
 cmake CmakeLists.txt
 make